allen-otterstrom/CMF_data/faqs.md

 <details>
   <summary><strong>Is it possible to link establishments over time?</strong></summary>
   Yes, we think it is possible to link establishments over time, based on their name, location, and activity.
-We are currently in the process of creating a panel
+We are currently in the process of creating a panel.
 </details>